 Accountancy for Entrepreneurs

-The job of an entrepreneur is to grow the business and take bold decisions in order to go to places that other firms may not dare to, and this is what separates successful entrepreneurs from traditional partners in a firm.
+The job of an entrepreneur is to grow the business and make bold decisions to go to places that other firms may not dare to, and this is what separates successful entrepreneurs from traditional partners in a firm.

 An entrepreneurial accountant will have an added advantage in that, by completing an accountancy degree, they will have a thorough understanding of this side of the business which will allow them to introduce innovation or new business models with a solid financial foundation.